NikkiSarah/Codeacademy/20230412 Causal Inference with R/Causal Inference with R.md

 Another limitation is that it is difficult to find a suitable instrument that has a strong relationship with the treatment.
 If an instrument is only weakly related to the treatment, 2SLS regression will produce inaccurate estimates of the CACE.

-To illustrate this, suppose that instead of using distance as an instrument for participation in the rebate program, we used another variable, children.
+To illustrate this, suppose that instead of using distance as an instrument for participation in the rebate program, we used another variable, `children`.
 The variable indicates whether or not an individual has children.
 Having children wouldn’t directly cause a change in recycling, but individuals with children might be less likely to participate in the rebate program.
 The rebate program requires individuals to take the time to drop off recycling — time that people with children might not have.

-Performing the 2SLS regression again with the ivreg() function and the children variable as an instrument highlights the effect of using a weak instrument:
+Performing the 2SLS regression again with the `ivreg()` function and the `children` variable as an instrument highlights the effect of using a weak instrument:

-iv_mod_weak \<- ivreg(
+`iv_mod_weak <- ivreg(
- formula = recycled \~ rebate \| children, \#new weak instrument
- data = recycle_df
+  formula = recycled ~ rebate | children, #new weak instrument data = recycle_df
- )
+  )`

-Using summary(iv_mod_weak)\$coefficients we can view just the coefficient table from the results summary.
+Using `summary(iv_mod_weak)$coefficients` we can view just the coefficient table from the results summary.

-Estimate Std.
-Error t value Pr(\>\|t\|)
-(Intercept) 126.10140 8.930242 14.120715 5.477652e-37
+`             Estimate Std.
+Error   t value     Pr(>|t|) (Intercept) 126.10140   8.930242 14.120715 5.477652e-37
-rebate 37.84692 18.018181 2.100485 3.631487e-02
+rebate       37.84692  18.018181  2.100485 3.631487e-02`

 The estimate of 37.85 is neither accurate nor precise, as highlighted by the large standard error.
 This estimate is similar to the estimate from OLS regression, demonstrating that this is a weak instrument.